 Limitations

-• May cause cervical twists when lying on the side or stomach
+• Can cause cervical twists when lying on the side or stomach

-• Risk of discomfort or pain if posture is inappropriate
+• Risk of discomfort or pain if posture is unsuitable

 Benefits